 where $g_i$ are activation functions. \citet{amos2017input} showed that the function $f: x \mapsto z_k$ is convex with respect to $x$ if all the $W_{i:k-1}^{(z)}$ are non-negative, and all the activation functions $g_i$ are convex and non-decreasing.
 Residual skip connections from the input with linear weights are also allowed and preserve convexity \citep{amos2017input,huang2021convex}.

 In our experiments, we parametrize the Brenier potential $u_{\theta}$ as a FICNN with two hidden layers, with $(100,20)$ hidden units for the simple PDE experiments in Section~\ref{sec:experiments_pde} and $(100,100)$ for the molecule generation experiments in Section~\ref{sec:experiments_molecules}.
 In order to preserve the convexity of the network, we clip the weights of $W_{i:k-1}^{(z)}$ after every gradient update using $w_{ij}\gets \max\{w_{ij}, 10^{-8}\}$.
 Alternatively, one can add a small term $+\lambda \|x\|^2_2$ to enforce strong convexity.
-In all our simple PDE experiments (\sref{sec:experiments_pde}), we use the \textsc{adam} optimizer with $10^{-3}$ initial learning rate, and a JKO step-size $\tau=10^{-3}$.
-Optimization details for the molecular experiments are provided in that section (\sref{sec:experiments_molecules}).
+In all our simple PDE experiments in Section \ref{sec:experiments_pde}, we use the \textsc{adam} optimizer with $10^{-3}$ initial learning rate, and a JKO step-size $\tau=10^{-3}$.
+Optimization details for the molecular experiments are provided in that section (Section \ref{sec:experiments_molecules}).